Frojd/react-sass-starterkit/README.md

 It also includes a small cli for scaffolding new components quickly.

 The intended use for this boilerplate is to create components for frontend use, and not a fully working site out of the box.
-It is building the js/css/img/fonts files that should be used with another backend of your choise (node, django, episerver etc)
+It is building the js/css/img/fonts files that should be used with another backend of your choise (node, django, episerver etc) from an exposed component (Components, Containers).

-It exposes a global variable: Components
-That can be used for serverside rendering in for example reactjs.net
+It also have support for translations throuh i18next.

 ## Installation and quickstart